mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Create a subscription.md

 <strong>additionalProperties<strong> `object`

-JSON object descriptor that encloses a set of `key:value` pairs representing additional properties for this subscription.This can be useful for storing additional information in a structured format.
-The enclosed data body must be in JSON format.
+JSON object descriptor that encloses a set of `key:value` pairs representing additional properties for this subscription.This can be useful for storing additional information in a structured format.The enclosed data body must be in JSON format.

 <strong>additionalFiles<strong> `[string]`